overlay-market/OIPs/notes/note-1.md

 #### The Setup

 Say everyone is an OVL bull to begin with, such that they all go short the ETH-OVL feed (remember, inverse market).
-We want some way to encourage traders to take the bear side of the trade, while ensuring that they make money in ETH terms.
+We want some way to encourage traders to take the bear side of the trade, while ensuring that they are rewarded in ETH terms.
 Then, they are making yield on their ETH and they don't care that they are long ETH-OVL.
 If everyone is an OVL bear, we want the same mechanism to work for those who want to make yield in OVL terms.

 This type of mechanism has already been designed before through funding payments, used as a way to incentivize having the futures price track the spot price.
 We should flip this on its head and instead *fix the price* but use the funding payment as a means to incentivize *balancing of position notionals* (Synthetix is also [exploring this](https://sips.synthetix.io/sips/sip-80#skew-funding-rate) for their futures product).